odewahn/docker-jumpstart/README.md

 * [Creating your own Docker Image](example.md).
 Putting everything together to make your own images.
 * [Building images with Dockerfiles]("building-images-with-dockerfiles.md").
 Dockerfiles, a lightweight IA tool to describe an images contents.
 * [Sharing images on Docker Hub](dockerhub.md).
 Finding and sharing images with the world.
+* [Additional Resources](additional-resources.md).
+Where to learn more once you've mastered the basics of Docker.

 ## Contributing